 Study rooms must be vacated at the library's closing time.

-Most rooms have a white board and lectern.
+Most rooms have a white board, and all rooms have a podium except for 5350.
 Three rooms also have computers with large monitors (rms 2384, 3335, 3339).
 Law students can also borrow a TV with DVD/VCR player from the circulation desk for use in one (rm 5350).
 See the instructions for using the study room computers.

 Please contact the Law School Media and AV Services if you need additional equipment in a study room.